 I actually made this Pleated Pencil skirt a couple of years ago.
 I used a coral and cream jacquard fabric that my sister had leftover from a trip to Mood Fabric in New York.
 I’ve worn it often since making it, and it has held up really well even though the zipper is sewn right on top.
 Learn how to fix a zipper if the pull came off.

 I started with an invisible zipper which broke (I love invisible zippers because I can sew an invisible zipper without an invisible zipper foot.), and it was hard to unpick the fabric.
 So I just sewed an exposed zipper right on top of the seam.
 This fabric had a tiny bit of give so it was easy to sew and comfortable to wear.
 I love the dark coral and cream colors and it works with lots of things in my wardrobe.
 I think it’s the perfect statement skirt.
+You can also sew an invisible zipper with an invisible zipper foot.

 This last skirt was actually the first Pleated Pencil skirt I ever made about three years ago.
 I had won some NanI Iro canvas from Miss Matatabi and used it to make a pencil skirt.
 This fabric is thicker than all the other fabrics, but it had a little bit of give so it was easy to use.